12 Types of Owls in Connecticut

 They get their name from their habit of nesting and roosting in burrows, which they either dig themselves or take over from other burrowing animals such as prairie dogs.

-These owls are known for their distinctive appearance, including their long legs, rounded head, and spotted plumage.
+These owls are known for their distinctive appearance, which includes long legs, a rounded head, and spotted plumage.

-Burrowing Owls are types of owls in Connecticut found in grasslands, agricultural fields, and other open areas, where they hunt insects, small mammals, and reptiles.
+Burrowing Owls are a type of owl found in grasslands, agricultural fields, and other open areas in Connecticut.
+They hunt insects, small mammals, and reptiles.

 While they are considered a species of conservation concern, efforts are underway in the state to protect their habitats and ensure their continued survival.